FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Method

-\textbf{Proposition 2 (L-Head Lower Bound Guarantee).} If $u_i^t \geq \ell$ for all $i$, then after one conservative transport update using L-head, $u_i^{t+1} \geq \ell$ for all $i$.
+\textbf{Proposition 2 (L-Head Lower Bound Guarantee).} If $u_i^t \geq \ell$ for all $i$, then after one conservative transport update using the L-head, $u_i^{t+1} > \ell$ for all $i$.

-The proof follows from observing that the total outflow from cell $i$ is $a_i \alpha_i < a_i = u_i - \ell$, so $u_i - \text{outflow} > \ell$, and since all inflow terms are nonnegative, the bound is preserved.
-This provides a hard structural guarantee without requiring post-hoc clipping.
+The total outflow from cell $i$ is $a_i \alpha_i < a_i = u_i - \ell$, so $u_i - \text{outflow} > \ell$; since all inflow terms are nonnegative, the bound is preserved.
+This provides a strict structural guarantee without requiring post-hoc clipping.
 The detailed proof is given in the appendix.